zulip/zulip/contrib_bots/bots/yoda_bot/readme-yoda-bot.md

 Mashape API key.
 Please see instructions for getting one below.

 ## Setup
-This bot uses the python library `unirest` which is not a dependency of Zulip.
-To use this module, you will have to install it in your local machine.
-In your terminal, enter the following command:
-    * $ sudo pip install unirest --upgrade
-Note:

-You might have to use `pip3` if you are using python 3.
-The install command would also download any dependency required by `unirest`.

 Before running this bot, make sure to get a Mashape API Key.
 Go to this link: